Rationality properties of complex representations of reductive p-adic groups: Essentially square-integrable representations

 \subsection{Clozel's result about the Galois action}

 \

 L. Clozel has shown that the action of Gal($\C / \mQ)$ on $\Irr (\C G)$ preserves the discrete series.
 We thank him for sharing his unpublished proof with us.
-In this paragraph we work his argument out and generalize it.
+Clozel's argument uses adelic groups and automorphic representations, and it is not clear to us how it can be made precise.
+Instead we worked out a different proof, based on similar ideas but without adelic groups.

 \begin{theorem} Let $(\pi ,V)$ be an essentially square-integrable $\C G$-repre\-sen\-tation and let $\Gg \in \Gal (\mC /\mQ )$.
 Then the representation $(\pi ^\Gg, V)$ is essentially square-integrable. \end{theorem}